LLevella/mmio/README.md

 * u - elements values,
 * ju - indexes of the columns's first element in the a,
 * iu - elements row's indexes,
+and scalars:
 * n - martices' rows number,
 * m - martices' columns number,
 * nnzl - number of non-zero elements in the low triangle of the matrix,
 * nnzu - number of non-zero elements in the upper triangle of the matrix,

+## Diagonal
+It is specified by 2 arrays:
+* d - diagonal's elements values,s
+* id - distances between minor diagonal and the main diagonal and 3 scalars:
+* n - martices' rows number,
+* m - martices' columns number,
+* nd - diagonals number,